kbarbounakis/most-web-jade/README.md

     h1 This is a Jade template
     h2 Hello #{data.name}

-and place it in views folder:
+Place it in views folder:

     app
         + views